-I realized another fear of an Uber driver when the app took me to wrong destination during another ride.
-I had picked up a couple of gentlemen at the mall, once they figured out how exit the building.
+I realized another fear of an Uber driver when the app took me to the wrong destination during another ride.
+I had picked up a couple of gentlemen at the mall, once they figured out how to exit the building.
 One was Polish and the other was British – they were in town for a conference.

 The app does not do a great job of telling you your destination, but I eventually deduced that we were headed for the airport.
 We talked on the way about European weather, currency differences, global communication for business, and the like.
 I was enjoying the conversation and just blindly following the route, even though I know how to get to the airport…

 It took us to a locked gate at the very back of the airfield.
-It required a 10 minute detour to get back around the whole thing.
+It required a 10-minute detour to get back around the whole thing.
 Luckily they didn’t seem to be late, so it wasn’t a big deal, just a tad embarrassing.
 I stopped charging them of course once I realized the mistake.
 They still gave me the most

 generous tip I’ve ever received.
 Long live the Queen.

-Foreign individuals make up a decent demographic of the daytime riders.
+Foreign individuals make up a decent demographic of daytime riders.
 I took a fellow Uber driver from Chile to get a haircut.
 He thought I spoke Chilean because I said “gotcha”.
 Apparently “cotcha” essentially means “cool” in Chilean.
 I’m more worldly than I realized.